leitstand/leitstand/doc/REST.md

    This pattern can be used to resolve circular dependencies.

 ## JavaScript Object Notation (JSON)
-The preferred data-exchange format is [JSON](https://www.json.org).
+[JSON](https://www.json.org) is the preferred data-exchange format.

 ### Property Naming Conventions
 JSON lacks type definitions and therefore the type information is not part of the JSON message.